lupyuen/lupyuen.github.io/src/romfs.md

 And we overwrite the Fake __`a.out`__ with the Real __`a.out`__ from __`elf_data`__.

+This is perfectly OK because [__ROM FS Files are continuous__](https://lupyuen.github.io/articles/romfs#appendix-rom-fs-filesystem) and contiguous.
+(Though we ought to patch the File Size too)

 That's how we compile a NuttX App in the Web Browser, and run it with NuttX Emulator in the Web Browser! 🎉

 [(See the __Web Server Files__)](https://github.com/lupyuen/nuttx-tinyemu/tree/main/docs/tcc)